sisi-tarak/Git-Cheat-Sheet/README.md

    ** SETUP **

-   Configuring 'user information' used across all local repositories
+   Configuring user information used across all local repositories

        '''bash